An analysis of the stationary operation of atomic clocks: Outlooks

-then in the large $M$ limit this state can be represented in the vicinity of $\varphi = 0$ by a Gaussian state with the Fisher information equal to the Fisher information of $\rho(0)$, see \cite{Guta, GillGuta}.
+then in the large $N$ limit this state can be represented in the vicinity of $\varphi = 0$ by a Gaussian state with the Fisher information equal to the Fisher information of $\rho(0)$, see \cite{Guta, GillGuta}.
 This is an instance of the quantum central limit theorem.
-In particular, with respect to the estimation theory, the example in Section~\ref{sec:example} is generic in the large $M$ limit.
-However to draw any conclusions about the stationary state of the clock in this limit one needs to understand the relevant time scale after which the periodicity mentioned in the first paragraph exhibits itself.
+In particular, with respect to the estimation theory, the example in Section~\ref{sec:example} is generic in the large $N$ limit.
+From this point we considered in this study the limit $N \to \infty$ followed by the limit $t \to \infty$.
+To study the phase-frequency ambiguity we have to understand the behavior of solutions of Eq.~(\ref{MainProcess}) in the simultaneous limit $N, t \to \infty$.

-To understand this problem is very important in determination how much entanglement in the initial state is appropriate.